artemetra/fnv/RESEARCH.md

   ##### \* - automation clips can't actually be saved in fnv files directly, but their _states_ can be copied and pasted inside FL.
 More on   that later

 All of them have their disctinctive features and are saved in .fnv's differently.
 I analyze them using a hex editor, so expect a lot of byte values and adresses.
-First of all, let's look at what is the same for alltypes:
+First of all, let's look at what is the same for all types:

 ## _The Similarities:_

 1. ### Contents of curves

     Each curve is made of **points**, which are connected with each other by **connections(?)**.
-These connections can be modified by changing their **modes** and their **tensions.**
+These connections can be modified and customised by changing their **modes** and their **tensions.** Connections cannot overlap vertically, however instant jumps, where 2 or more points have same x coordinates are allowed.

 2. ### Point modes